 8. Offer Multiple Scheduling Options

 The best way to ensure that all of your employees are satisfied is to allow them to choose how they wish to work.
-By offering flexible work options, employees can choose between completely remote work, completely in-person work, or a hybrid variation.
+Employees can choose between entirely remote work, completely in-person work, or a hybrid variation by offering flexible work options.
 Let your employees know that they can request a different work schedule if they are not fully satisfied at any point.

 9. Evaluate Job Satisfaction and Employee Performance

-During these evaluations, you must be careful not to skew performance ratings to those employees who work at your physical business.
+During these evaluations, you must be careful not to skew the performance ratings of those employees who work at your physical business.
 Instead, use objective measurements of productivity, efficiency, and sales numbers to provide feedback and fair ratings for those who work from home.